Public speaking at Planning Committees

 Planning Committee meetings are held in each of the areas (West,

-Central and East) every three weeks, and a Strategic Planning
+Central and East) every four weeks, and a Strategic Planning

 Committee meeting is held every four weeks.
 Further details